 For more information about legal structures, please visit ondernemersplein.nl.

-If you register as a sole proprietor, your BSN is used for the purpose of registration.
+If you register as a sole proprietor, your bsn is used for the purpose of registration.
 Do you intend to register your business using another legal structure?
-In that case The Netherlands Chamber of Commerce will provide a RSIN.
-With your BSN or RSIN, we determine your VAT tax number and any other numbers, such as a payroll tax number.
+In that case KVK, the Netherlands Chamber of Commerce, will provide an RSIN.
+With your bsn or RSIN, we determine your VAT tax number and any other numbers, such as a payroll tax number.